fabulous-dev/FSharp.Mobile.Templates/README.md

 $ dotnet new -i FSharp.Mobile.Templates
 ```

-### How to create project
+### How to use

-After installation two templates will be added:
+After installation, several templates will be added:

 ```
 $ dotnet new